godotengine/godot-website/collections/_article/dev-snapshot-godot-4-1-beta-1.md

 ---
 title: "Dev snapshot: Godot 4.1 beta 1"
-excerpt: "Switching gears into the bug-fixing mode here's the first beta of Godot 4.1, and a great opportunity to try the new version of the engine ahead of the official release."
+excerpt: "Switching gears into the bug-fixing mode, here's the first beta of Godot 4.1, and a great opportunity to try the new version of the engine ahead of the official release."
 categories: ["pre-release"]
 author: Yuri Sizov
 image: /storage/blog/covers/dev-snapshot-godot-4-1-beta-1.webp
 image_caption_title: "Halls of Torment"
 image_caption_description: "A game by Chasing Carrots"
-date: 2023-06-07 18:00:00
+date: 2023-06-08 10:00:00
 ---

-After [3 months of improvements](/article/release-management-4-1) made to the engine Godot 4.1 is ready for beta testing!
+After [3 months of improvements](/article/release-management-4-1) made to the engine, Godot 4.1 is ready for beta testing!

 The main focus of this release is gradual changes that polish user experience and stabilize features added in [Godot 4.0](/article/godot-4-0-sets-sail).
 At the same time, engine contributors managed to implement quite a few exciting new tools, as well as majorly rework some of the existing systems to make creating games and apps with Godot even more convenient.